I agree with the Irish left mainly on civil liberties

 Yes I know you were never pro-Nazi.

-(because Germany had lost).
+(because Nazi Germany had lost).

 and gone through